Eastside girls win South Adams tournament

 The Blazers led 11-6 after a quarter, but the Eagles outscored Eastside 22-16 in the middle periods.

+Two King free throws with 6.6 seconds left evened the score at 20 heading into the break.

+King’s score inside early in the third put Eastside back on top, but Delta led 28-27 with a quarter to play.

-Delta led 28-27 with eight minutes to play.
-Senior Kassidy Dishman drove the basket and scored early in the fourth for a three-point lead.
+Delta senior Kassidy Dishman drove the basket and scored early in the fourth for a three-point lead.

 Sullivan Kessler, who led Eastside with 14 points, answered with a three-point play on her team’s first possession of the fourth.